evaporei/bomberman/README.md

 It reads from the request the Slack `username`, the animal `breed/race` and the `quantity` of images.

+If the `quantity` is greater than `5`, it will send a message warning that there is a limit.

 Get's the data on the https://dog.ceo API and sends the images to Slack.

 After everything, it just sends a `200` status code to Slack, so it knows nothing is wrong.